waltersmac/Predicting-AirBnB-Prices/README.md

   * Variable transformation
   * Variable creation

-## 2. Business Questions
-Refer to the following business questions notebook [here](https://github.com/waltersmac/AirBnB-London-2020/blob/master/notebooks/1.0-rw-business-questions.ipynb) <br>
-Explored the listings and tried to answer the following:
-  * What types of verifications are hosts using?
-  * Which types of amenities are hosts using?
-Would they give a good review score?
-  * What could possibly an acceptable price?
-  * What could be the most important to the price?
+## 3. Prepared Data
+The following steps were taken to find the data needed for the prediction model:
+  * Manual Feature Selection
+  * Feature Engineering

 ## 3. Predictive Model Evaluation
-Refer to the following Model Evaluation notebook [here](https://github.com/waltersmac/AirBnB-London-2020/blob/master/notebooks/1.0-rw-model-exploration.ipynbM) <br>
 The following steps were applied in order to obtain the best results using “Extreme Gradient Boosting” Regressor (XGBoost) algorithm:
-  * Manual Feature Selection
-  * Feature Engineering
   * Base Model Evaluation
   * Cross-Validation
-  * GridSearchCV
+  * GridSearchCV Evaluation
-  * Feature Importance
+  * Plotting and find top 10 Feature Importance scores

 ## 4. Data Science Blog
 Link to the webpage [here ](https://waltersmac.github.io/Predicting-AirBnB-Prices/) <br>